 Personally, as a long-time LEGO enthusiast, I’ve experienced the excitement of earning points and accessing unique perks like early access to new collections.

-How did Lego Insiders build their loyalty program?
+How did LEGO build its loyalty program?

 - Community Engagement: The program rewards customers not just for purchases but also for engaging with the community.
 I love how Lego encourages interaction among fans; it creates a fun environment around their products.